Last Updated on

 Where?
 Av.
 Pedralbes, 7 (closest metro stop is Palau Reial on the L3, closest bus stop is also Palau Reial on the following lines 7, 33, 63, 67, 75, 78 and H6)

 Have you been to Barcelona?
-What’s your favorite off-the-beaten path thing to do in Catalunya’s capital?
+What’s your favorite Barcelona off the beaten path experience?
 Share in the comments below!